 Nau, career promotion strategist, American Association of Colleges of Podiatric Medicine (AACPM)

-Nau will discuss AACPM’s DPM Mentors Network, how it works, and how you can
+Attendees learned about AACPM’s DPM Mentors Network, how it works and how they can

-help the next generation to get excited about the future of podiatric medicine
+help the next generation get excited about the future of podiatric medicine.

 is Caring: Program Collaboration and ACFAS Regional Support

 This session covered how to collaborate with other local residency programs

 by sharing lectures, surgical skills workshops and journal clubs.
 Attendees learned how

 this model works to improve resident training and provide diverse